shivanshguleria/shortCuts/README.md

 ## Important

-The applications is divided into submodules, these submodules have indipendent functions.
+The applications is divided into submodules, these submodules have independent functions.

 - **Danych** contains code for database
 - **Fief** initially contained firebase file, now contains utility functions